-Committees (other tha Committees (other than Mayoral/Executive Committee) and purposes of Committees Municipal Committees Purpose of committee Municipal Public Accounts Committee To perform an oversight function on behalf of Council over the executive functionaries of the Council.
-Appeals Committee To deal with appeals in terms of Section 62 of the Local Government: Municipal Systems Act, 2000 (Act 32 of 2000).
-Audit Committee In terms of Section 166(2) of the MFMA, an audit committee must advise the municipal council, the political office bearers, the accounting officer and the management staff of the municipality, on matters relating to: Internal financial control; Risk management; Performance management; and Effective governance.
-Fraud and Risk Management Committee To assist the Accounting Officer by reviewing the effectiveness of the municipality's fraud and risk management systems, practices and procedures and providing recommendations for improvement.
-Budget Steering Committee To assist Council in ensuring that the budget reflects the strategic outcomes embodied in the IDP and related strategic policies.
-Special Committee To serve as administrative tribunal to conduct hearings of Councillors charged for contravention of the Code of Conduct for Councillors and to make recommendations to Council regarding proposed sanctions.
+Committees (other tha n Mayoral/Executive Committee) and purposes of Committees Municipal Committees Purpose of committee Municipal Public Accounts To perform an oversight function on behalf of Council over the Committee executive functionaries of the Council.
+Anneals Committee To deal with appeals in terms of Section 62 of the Local Government: Appeals Committee Municipal Systems Act, 2000 (Act 32 of 2000).
+In terms of Section 166(2) of the MFMA, an audit committee must advise the municipal council, the political office bearers, the accounting officer and the management staff of the municipality, on matters Audit Committee relating to:- Addit Committee Internal financial control; Risk management; Performance management; and Effective governance.
+Fraud and Risk Management To assist the Accounting Officer by reviewing the effectiveness of the Committee municipality's fraud and risk management systems, practices and Committee procedures and providing recommendations for improvement.
+Budget Steering Committee To assist Council in ensuring that the budget reflects the strategic budget Steering Committee outcomes embodied in the IDP and related strategic policies.
+To serve as administrative tribunal to conduct hearings of Councillors charged for contravention of the Code of Conduct for Special Committee Councillors and to make recommendations to Council regarding Special Committee proposed sanctions.
 To consider any other matter of a disciplinary nature relating to Councillors and make a recommendation to Council.

-$Table\ 178: Committees\ (other\ than\ Mayoral/Executive\ Committee)\ and\ purposes\ of\ committees$
+Table 178: Committees (other than Mayoral/Executive Committee) and purposes of committees